houmain/keymapper/README.md

 Win = Meta
 Boss = Virtual1
 Alt = AltLeft | AltRight
-FindNext = Control{F3}
-Proceed = Tab Tab Enter
+proceed = Tab Tab Enter
-Greet = "Hello"
+greet = "Hello"
 ```

 Aliases can also be parameterized.
-The arguments are provided in square brackets and can be referenced by `$0`, `$1`... e.g.:
+The arguments are provided in square brackets and referenced by `$0`, `$1`... e.g.:
 ```
 print = $(echo $0 $1 >> ~/keymapper.txt)
 F1 >> print["pressed the key", F1]